-Students may also be asked to submit work directly to TurnItIn, a website that checks work for plagiarism andbook 2019 - 2020 101
+Students may also be asked to submit work directly to Turnitin, a website that checks work for plagiarism.

 Physical Education

 RISS has implemented a uniform policy for students engaging in Physical Education.
 The objective for introducing a uniform for physical education is based on two key elements, these are to maintain a high standard of health and safety for all students while also highlighting our school's community and team spirit.